 In 2021, the IIRC and SASB merged together to create the Value Reporting Foundation: a global nonprofit organisation that offers a comprehensive suite of resources designed to help businesses and investors.
-Appendix / Our reporting suite

 Our reporting suite

 The Integrated Annual Report is the primary report to shareholders offering a holistic explanation of our value creation, financial and non-financial capitals and performance.